lihanxiang/ProductManagement/README.md

 # What is the ProductManagement?

-## A simple product management system can do some basic things
+## A simple product management system which can do some basic things

 #### [中文说明](https://github.com/lihanxiang/p-m/blob/master/README(cn).md)